joanncholland/javascript-mega-project-list/README.md

 A simple program, that returns an array with "Fizz" in place of multiples of three,
 "Buzz" in place of multiples of five, and the number otherwise.
 The user can enter the length of the array they'd like to see, from 1 to 100.

+### Pig Latin
+A simple program that converts some user input text into Pig Latin.
+It uses regular expressions to apply the Pig Latin rules to the words.

 ## Classes
 ### Product Inventory Project